NunoSempere/SoGive-CSER-evaluation-public/3-drafts/0-thresholds/1-draft/index.md

 - existential risk reduced by the AI safety community[^9]: 0.01\% to 2\%
 - size of the AI safety community[^10]: 300 to 10k.
 - cost per person: \$70k to \$150k/year
-- Average career duration so far: 3 to 7 years
+- average career duration so far: 3 to 7 years

 Then we arrive at a cost per basis point of between $1.8M and $1.25B.

+(Editor's note: SoGive has uncertainties here.
+We suspect:

+- existential risk reduced by the AI safety community could be higher than this
+- size of the AI safety community could be lower than this
+- cost per person could be higher than this
+- average career duration so far could be much lower than this)

 Now, I like this model because thinking in terms of the impact of the whole AI safety community, their total impact will be large enough that I can intuitively grasp it.
 In contrast, if I were directly modeling the impact of one individual researcher, I would have to multiply the chance that they are working in an agenda that has some chance of being conceptually correct or adequate, and then some chance of counterfactually avoiding existential or catastrophic risk.
 That later number would be pretty small and difficult to conceptualize.
 I prefer the top down in this case.